ImgBotApp/InternetNL/detail/web/tls/cert-trust/verdict/bad_en.md

-The trust chain of your certificate is not complete and/or is not signed by a trusted root certificate authority.
+The trust chain of your website certificate is *not* complete and/or *not* signed by a trusted root certificate authority.